openbmc/docs/development/dev-environment.md

 2. Install the latest Ubuntu LTS release

-  The majority of OpenBMC dev is on [16.04](http://releases.ubuntu.com/16.04/) but whatever is most recent *should* work.
+  The majority of OpenBMC development community uses Ubuntu.
+The qemu below is built on [18.04](http://releases.ubuntu.com/18.04/) but whatever is most recent *should* work.
 The same goes for other Linux distributions like Fedora but again, these are not tested nearly as much by the core OpenBMC team as Ubuntu.

   **VirtualBox Tips** - You'll want copy/paste working between your VM and Host.
   To do that, once you have your VM up and running: